 The venue was set and the race crew rushed over from Scotland Kiteival event on the Monday morning Stena Line Ferry.
 Arriving in Dublin and crossing Ireland in the morning with the stunning scenery was a joy on the new Irish motorways.

-The morning arrived with registration took place at Spillane’s the centre of all activities for the week.
+The morning arrived with registration took place at Spillane’s the center of all activities for the week.
 A record number of riders registered in this the 5th year of the BKSA Wavemasters.
-There were 24 Men, 9 seniors and 4 Ladies 5 of which were from the IKSA the Irish National Kitesurfing Association.
+There were 24 Men, 9 seniors, and 4 Ladies 5 of which were from the IKSA the Irish National Kitesurfing Association.

 The forecast was SW so we all headed to Gowlane at 10 am – the event was set up and the wind blew through enough to run the final of the ladies – standouts on port tack was World Champ and former two times BKSA wavemaster winner Kirsty Jones and European Freestyle champ Celine Coullard – Kirsty Jones taking the win on round 1.
 The wind did not play ball for the Seniors who were left standing around on the beach in wetsuits waiting for the wind to fill in which of course it did not – competition was called off at 4.30 pm.